Collection 237 Records of the Slavic Gospel Association

 Folders 11-6 and 11-7 contain copies of the letters sent to donors and possible donors in mass mailing from 1939 until 1960.
 (There are also a few from 1977.)
 Many more from the 1980s are in boxes 60 to 68.
 Also included with these are some appeal letters for the All-Russian Evangelical Christian Union.
 These appeal letters describe briefly activities of the mission and current needs.
 The rest of the folders in this box also deal with fundraising.
 They contain late 1970's correspondence and reports from Ben Wood and Associates and the Russ Reid Company.
 SGA worked with both companies to plan and execute a coordinated fundraising plan.
 These files contain some particularly interesting analyses of SGA's supporters.
 Also related to fundraising is folder 12-1, which contains a sampling of letters from various professional Christian fundraising organizations such as Mission Center International, Christian Consulting Center, and Church Mail Market.
 Foundation grants, conferences, regional banquets, and tours of Israel and other places were an important part of SGA's development efforts and the rest of this box and the first seven folders of box 13 contain memos and letters detailing with the planning and results of meetings held throughout the United States from 1974 to 1982.
 Folder 13-1 contains a chart showing foundation proposals made in 1978 and their results.
 There are many folders labeled Miscellaneous in boxes 62-68 which contain other mailings sent to the public as well as general internal SGA newsletters and memos and folders on the planning of fundraising banquets (box 69).
 Boxes 55-59 contain further files on development planning and foundation appeals (boxes 55-56) in the 1980s, as well as many years’ worth of the SGA’s monthly appeals.
 This includes boxes of what the archivist has labeled grant correspondence (boxes 56-59), which were appeals to individuals for funds for special projects.
 Boxes 69 and 70 contain several years’ worth of notes on meetings with the consultants Management Development Associates (MDA) who advised on fundraising.
 Boxes 81 and 82 contain for 1988 all the different appeals issued each month.

 Folder 13-14 consists of some miscellaneous items from the personnel department, such as the forms filled out for the medical examination of missionary candidates and their children, position descriptions (see also folder 88-4), lists from the early 1980's of positions available in Europe, and a personnel manual from around the late 1970's.
 (See also the radio station secretary manual in folder 227-1.)
 Press releases about activities of the Deynekas, Semenchuk, and other missionaries during the late 1970's occupy folders 13-8 to 13-12.
 Folder 13-5 contains assorted publications of the Association or its predecessors from 1932 to 1984.
 Included are handbills, newsletters, brochures, copies of the constitution and by-laws, posters, tour descriptions, and reports on the conditions of Christians in Eastern Europe.
+For more brochures, see box 252.
 The next two files (Folders 13-14, 14-1) also contain issues of a SGA publication, the SGA Family News.
 This was a bulletin produced for staff members.
 It contains much interesting information on moves, staff changes, evangelistic activities in various SGA branches, deaths, and births.
 See also folders 76-1 and 82-7.

 Many of the details and forms of the SGA’s daily work can be found in the secretary manual and employee handbook and 1981 staff list in box 77.
 (See also the missionary manuals in folder 88-2.
 Box 81 has what appears to be an autobiography or biography of SGA worker in China and Australia, Leontiev (no first name given in English).